codedamage/snippets-app/README.md

 # SnippetGarden API

-REST API application that provide CRUD endpoints to snippet storage
+REST API application that provide CRUD endpoints to helpful snippets for laravel development

 ## Install with Composer